-We use the standard ViT architecture as in [14], i.e. we tokenize the input images by splitting it into patches of fixed size, and embed it to N dimension using a linear layer.
+We use the standard ViT architecture as in Dosovitskiy et al. (2020), i.e. we tokenize the input images by splitting it into patches of fixed size, and embed it to N dimension using a linear layer.
 Then we apply a number of the usual Transformer blocks, each one composed of two residual blocks, a Softmax-based self attention block, and an MLP block with GeLU activation function.
 If used, we place LayerNorm at the beginning of each residual branch (Pre-LN configuration).
-Finally, we apply the following modification to make it compatible with μ P [55]:
+Finally, we apply the following modification to make it compatible with μ P (Yang et al., 2021):

 - We re-scale the Softmax logits (i.e. the product of queries and keys) of each attention layer by $1/N_q$.
-The usual convention would be to use instead $1/\sqrt{N_q}$. - Initialize the queries to zero. - Initialize all the other weights to have standard deviation of $1/\sqrt{N}$, where N here is the model dimension.
+The usual convention would be to use instead $1/\sqrt{N_q}$. - Initialize the queries to zero. - Initialize all the other weights to have standard deviation of 1/\(\sqrt{N}\), where N here is the model dimension.

-B.4 Details
+A.4 DETAILS